iStock-1433374300.jpg

 Join us as we travel to Greece and explore the Peloponnese from north to south and conclude with two days in not-to-be-missed Athens.
 The Peloponnese is a peninsula south of Athens, sometimes described as an Island within the mainland, surrounded by water and connected to the rest of Greece by two bridges.
 “Fine wines, delicious food, and beautiful beaches abound.
 Add in history, mythology, and ancient castle towns, and a visit to the Peloponnese will help you understand why the origins of so many things in the Western world are attributed to Greece,” according to writer Rebecca Hall.

 Yes, the history, culture and cuisine are extraordinary, but the addition of the quartet of chef experts extraordinaire traveling with us to help you experience the food and culture of the Peloponnese make this an even more special experience.
-Join Chef Michael Costa of Jose Andres’ restaurant Zaytinya in Washington, DC and New York; Chef Cassie Piuma, Chef/Owner of Sarma in Somerville, MA, and Aglaia Kremezi and Costas Moraitis from the Island of Kea and the cooking school, Kea Artisanal for 7 nights and days of food, culture, history and learning.
+Join Chef Michael Costa of José Andrés’ restaurant Zaytinya in Washington, DC and New York; Chef Cassie Piuma, Chef/Owner of Sarma in Somerville, MA, and Aglaia Kremezi and Costas Moraitis from the Island of Kea and the cooking school, Kea Artisanal for 7 nights and days of food, culture, history and learning.

-We’ll be staying in 2 hotels in the Peloponnese – in the charming towns of Nafplion and Gytheion — and we’ll conclude our week in Athens at the very elegant Electra Palace under the eye of the Acropolis.
+We’ll be staying in 2 hotels in the Peloponnese – in the charming cities of Nafplion and Sparti — and we’ll conclude our week in Athens at the very elegant Electra Palace under the eye of the Acropolis.
 While we’re in the Peloponnese, we’ll visit wineries, olive oil producers, historic sites, enjoy seaside restaurant and country tavernas as well as enjoy cooking classes and dinners with our chefs.
 Once in Athens, we’ll experience the city’s nightlife, with an evening stroll and then a choice of activities for our last day.

 If you’ve always wanted to visit Greece, this is your trip.